Bakkopi/mastermind-game/README.md

 ### Features

-- The secret code is randomly generated for each game.
+- A secret code is randomly generated for each game.
+- The interface is designed for easy user interaction.
 - Feedback on each attempt specifies the number of correct colors in the right and wrong positions.
-- The interface is designed for easy user interaction.
 - A leaderboard keeps track of attempts made by players to solve the code.
 - The game can be replayed to enjoy the challenge again.